Back to Blog

 Let's apply these concepts to real scenarios:

-• Age-Based Example: Consider a 30-year-old earning $60,000.
-Using age-specific data from the Bureau of Labor Statistics (BLS), they might find themselves in the 70th percentile for their age group.
-This indicates a stronger financial standing compared to most peers.
+- **Age-Based Example**: Consider a 30-year-old earning $60,000.
+Using age-specific data from the Bureau of Labor Statistics (BLS), you can get a more accurate comparison.
+As of 2023, the median weekly earnings for individuals aged 25-34 were approximately $1,050.
+This translates to an annual income of around $54,600.
+Therefore, a 30-year-old earning $60,000 is doing better than the median for their age group.
+They might find themselves in the 60th-65th percentile for their age group, indicating a stronger financial standing compared to most peers.

 While calculating your income percentile is straightforward, there are some pitfalls to avoid: